Warishayat/Parkinson-s-Disease-Prediction/README.md

 <br>
 if you have any Query/Question and want to approcah me for your project you can approach me via mail #warishayat666@gmai.com
 <br>
-if you like my work kindly hit the #BUTTON and also kick the star.
+if you like my work kindly hit the FOLLOW #BUTTON and also kick the star.